TeeRarian/GT-Macro/README.md

   - "Set to Remaining Free Entries" should already be enabled.
 - __Modularity__
   - Modular if and only if it is placed after `Boosted Dungeon: N5 (Numpad 5)`, which must be placed after `Awakening Dungeon: N4 (Numpad 4)`.
-    - If the conditions above are satisfied, the bundle can be placed anywhere before or after another modular macro.
+    - If the conditions above are satisfied, the bundle can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Safe, assuming no prior macro fails.
 ### __Inn and Little Princess: N7 (Numpad 7)__
 - Claims rewards from the Inn and the little princess' precious present.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
   - Placing this macro too early may make it not claim the little princess' precious present, as the animation must progress enough for her precious present to be claimable.
 - __Safety__
   - Unsafe, you must not pan or zoom in Heavenhold after loading in.
 ### __Vending Machine: N8 (Numpad 8)__
 - Only works if you don't pan or zoom in Heavenhold after loading in.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Unsafe, you must not pan or zoom in Heavenhold after loading in.
   - This macro has not been tested with insufficient Soul Points.
 ### __Shop: N9 (Numpad 9)__
 - Buys the 2,000 free Gold and Level 15 Strengthening Hammer.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Unsafe, see `Controls` section.
   - Clicks on the second item in the Resource shop, which may not be the 2,000 free Gold.